jmgq/php-a-star/README.md

 Usage
 -----
-1. Create a class that implements`DomainLogicInterface`:
+1. Create a class that implements `DomainLogicInterface`.
+The parameters of the three methods in this interface are nodes.
+A node can be of any type: it could be a string, an integer, an object, etc. You decide the shape of a node, depending on your business logic.
     ```php
     use JMGQ\AStar\DomainLogicInterface;